Quarantine has changed the way you learn foreign languages: how to use the situation

 Some teachers will continue to use what they consider to be the best in both worlds: reliable one-to-one instruction, as well as games and online tools that enable students to work, even if it is a struggle in the new world of distance learning.

 In a typical year, Richard de Mage, a foreign language teacher at Hartford State High School in Connecticut, uses a variety of cool and virtual instruments.
 Students use the app to engage in controlled conversations with native Spanish speakers in other countries.
 They should watch the soap opera Destinos online and answer questions about the show.
 They take part in quizzes on Kahoot!
 They can also be practiced on Duolingo.

-“Duolingo is free and great for building vocabulary, but not necessarily for communication,” said de Mage.
+“Duolingo is free and great for building vocabulary, but not necessarily for communication,” said de Meige.

 Now that everyone is at home, de Mage, who speaks eight languages, teaches via video and encourages students to stay connected with their studies using software.

-“I think personal classroom instruction will never disappear,” he said, “but this is a golden moment for these language tools and learning platforms.”
+“I think that in-person learning in the classroom will never go away,” he said, “but this is a golden moment for these language tools and learning platforms.”

 stdClass Object ([term_id] => 13992 [name] => Likbez [taxonomy] => category [slug] => poleznaja-informatsija)Educational program